-Since I introduced my tax equivalent yield calculator in my post Which Vanguard Money Market Fund? in April, I’ve had very good feedback from people who used it.
+Since I introduced my tax equivalent yield calculator in my post Which Vanguard Money Market Fund?, I’ve had very good feedback from people who used it.
 People told me it’s the only calculator on the web that takes into consideration for Treasury fund, the standard or itemized deductions, and AMT.
-It has been viewed more times than any other post on my blog.

 I added a new section for AMT-free tax exempt money market funds.
 Fidelity is the only place I know which offers this kind of funds.
 These funds do not invest in private activity bonds which are subject to the AMT.
 The AMT-free funds yield slightly lower than funds which include private activity bonds.
 But if you are subject to AMT, you may fare better in an AMT-free fund after you take into consideration the AMT.